joelbowen/joel-dot-software/content/blog/5-software-project-management-questions/index.md

 **Let's answer this question: How can you stand before your leaders and your teams and show how work is being completed, when work will be complete, and whether or not it is the correct work?**

-I believe there are five questions every healthy software project can answer with **data and consistent processes** to prove each answer.
+I believe there are five questions every healthy software project team can answer with **data and consistent processes** to prove each answer.
 If you aren't able to answer these questions, talk with your teams, and discuss what processes you can institute.

 _Heads-up: A significant portion of my experience is derived from client services.
 The terminology I use is "team/client".
 However, I think these concepts apply whether your language is more "team/business", or even "we/they".
 Either way, real user feedback is an assumed part of the software project management process described below._